 - FAQs.
 This page contains some commonly asked questions about our online courses.
 If you can't find an answer here, though, please email the instructor!
 There is also an Evolution page that answers some frequently asked questions about my attitude and expectations regarding evolution theory and Creationism.

-- SAT and AP Examinations.
-If you plan to take either the SAT or AP examinations, please read this page!
-It explains the advantages of taking SATs and AP tests, and what they can and won't do for you when you apply for college admission, placement, or credit.
+- PSAT/NMSQT, SAT, CLEP, ACT, and AP Examinations.
+If you plan to take any of these examinations, please read this page!
+It explains the advantages of taking each type of test, and what they can and won't do for you when you apply for college admission, placement, or credit.

 - This Site Links you back to this SiteMap Page.

 - Student Survival Guide.
 This guide has information about how to study science, manage time and pace yourself through the different assignments, find the web lectures, use the text and other course media, complete essay and math homework problems, prepare for quizzes and exams, form study groups to work together, do labs and write lab reports, and use other web resources.

 - Parents Guide.
 This contains information for parents to use to help their students perform well.
 It includes a summary of expectations for student performance, suggestions for study helps and checklists to use in determining whether the student is completing all the work on time.

 - Lectures lists the weblectures for each week.
 These will also be linked from the Moodle Class site.

 - Labs lists the available lab exercises.
 The appropriate chapter and lab deadlines will be available from the Moodle site.